jtremback/cross-chain-validation/CCV - Protocol.md

 # Protocol

-This document provides the pseudocode of the CCV protocol.
+This document provides the specification of the CCV protocol.

 ## Data Structures